 East York Town Centre is a community retail, medical and office centre offering convenience and one-stop shopping at the centre of a high-density node in the East York area of Toronto.
 It is anchored by a 35,000 square foot Food Basics (Metro), 20,000 square foot St. Michael's Hospital Dialysis Centre, 15,000 square foot Shoppers Drug Mart and 15,000 square foot Fit4Less (GoodLife).
-The centre is currently undergoing a \$30 million redevelopment that will include a new anchor tenancy in the Toronto Central Local Health Integration Network (TCLHIN) for 67,000 square feet.
+The centre also has recently undergone a \$30 million redevelopment that includes a new anchor tenancy in Michael Garron Hospital for 67,000 square feet.
 Surrounded by numerous residential buildings, office towers and near amenities such as The Ontario Science Centre, the centre welcomes in excess of five million visitors annually.